Acute lymphoblastic leukemia (ALL), also called acute lymphocytic leukemia, is a cancer of the immature forms of white blood cells called lymphocytes.

 1 - 10 of 18

-Acute myelogenous leukemia (AML) is the second most common blood cancer in children, affecting about 500 children in the U.S. each year.
+Acute myelogenous leukemia (AML), also called acute myeloid leukemia or acute myelocytic leukemia, is the second most common blood cancer in children, affecting about 500 children in the U.S. each year.
 AML starts in the young cells that form normal mature blood cells.

 Chondrosarcoma is a malignant tumor that mimics the cartilage that coats the ends of bones where a joint is formed.
 It is extremely rare in children.